menandmice/ansible-module/ansible/src/README.md

 ## Run module in terminal mode

+As the Men&Mice modules do not target Ansible nodes, it is possible to test the modules from the development machine with:

 ```
 python -m ansible.modules.mandm.mm_zone ~/venv/src/json/ansi_zone.json
 ```

-With an Ansible JSON file looking like:
+With an Ansible JSON file that contains all @he module parameters, looking like:

 ```
 { "ANSIBLE_MODULE_ARGS": {